istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 security, routing, and telemetry posture in Istio within and across clusters.

-Smart DNS proxying is currently enabled in the `preview` profile.
+Smart DNS proxying is enabled in the `preview` profile in Istio 1.8.
 Please try it out!